thohoang87/R-Shiny---PLS-DA-Deployment/README.md

 <img width="1297" alt="Capture d’écran 2022-12-02 à 16 34 04" src="https://user-images.githubusercontent.com/114235978/205329352-0f52734c-d216-48c8-a818-15096d05f0ac.png">
 <img width="1350" alt="Capture d’écran 2022-12-02 à 16 35 24" src="https://user-images.githubusercontent.com/114235978/205329372-47d56fa3-8e93-4039-8e86-038105ba37eb.png">

-Selection of the header is automatique, if you don't want to have the header, just don't select it.
+Selection of the header is automatic, if you don't want to have the header, just don't select it.

 If you just want to do some analysis and you don't have the file for prediction, just forget the section of prediction's upload.